SirBlobman/CombatLogX/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 **Minecraft Version**
  - Do `/clx version` to find out